torbsd/torbsd.github.io/prospective.md

 #### [Tor Browser for OpenBSD](https://github.com/torbsd/openbsd-ports/) ####

-A port of Tor Browser (TB) enabling easier porting to other POSIX-based systems.
+A port of Tor Browser (TBB) enabling easier porting to other POSIX-based systems.

 TDP has released multiple sets of packages over the previous year for